Registration closes the Friday before a class begins. If you miss that deadline contact Maggie Smith to see if space and materials are available.

 We must have a minimum of 5 students to run a class.
 If we do not have 5 students enrolled two weeks before the session, the class will be cancelled and families will receive a full refund.

-Add on services are available each session; Early drop off $10, Brown Bag Lunch $15, Evening Pick Up $15
+Add on services are available for Summer Sessions; Early drop off $10, Brown Bag Lunch $15, Evening Pick Up $15

 If any Class or Camp needs to be canceled due to lack of registration or any other reason CodeVA deems necessary, families will be refunded in full to the initial source of payment.
 Camp or Class registrations can be transferred or canceled if necessary.
 For cancellations with a refund, a CodeVA will charge a $20 fee to cover administrative fees.
 Families may also choose to leave a balance on their account if they are certain they will reregister.